 Is employer-based health insurance worth having if you’re retired anyway since they often have lower deductibles than other plans do?
 Once those answers are answered, figure out what type of supplement is right for you; there’s a wide variety available!

 The answer to whether you should stay on your employer’s plan or switch will depend greatly on the size of that company, and how much they charge for health insurance.
-You can find a rundown of all your options at our New Medicare with Employer Coverage page.
+You can find a rundown of all your options on our New Medicare with Employer Coverage page.

 Common Questions about New To Medicare

 New Medicare beneficiaries are constantly asking questions about their new coverage.
 Here’s a collection of some common queries:

 Do I automatically get Medicare when I turn 65?